Sandark/Vehicle-Management/README.md

 Examples of requests and responses are in file **request_example.xml**

 ## Swagger
-Swagger documentation is available at following list:
+Swagger documentation is available at following links:
 * http://localhost:8080/api - json with
 * http://localhost:8080/swagger-ui.html - swagger ui page